CtrlK

 Specificity

 Lists multiple specific concrete actions: creating/viewing/merging PRs, managing issues, querying API endpoints, handling GitHub workflows.
-Also mentions gh CLI and GitHub API as specific tools.
+Covers both the tools (gh CLI, GitHub API) and the operations performed.

 3 / 3